Slasher film: Origins

-The appeal of watching people inflict violence upon each other dates back thousands of years to Ancient Rome, though fictionalized accounts became marketable with late 19th century horror plays produced at the Grand Guignol.
-Maurice Tourneur's The Lunatics (1912) used visceral violence to attract the Guignol's audience.
+The appeal of watching people inflict violence upon each other dates back thousands of years to Ancient Rome.
+The seventeenth century fairy tale, Bluebeard, "can be seen as one of the slasher film’s progenitors."
+So too can the late 19th century horror plays produced at the Grand Guignol; Maurice Tourneur's The Lunatics (1912) used visceral violence to attract the Guignol's audience.
 In the United States, public outcry over films like this eventually led to the passage of the Hays Code in 1930.
 The Hays Code is one of the entertainment industry's earliest set of guidelines restricting sexuality and violence deemed unacceptable.

 Crime writer Mary Roberts Rinehart influenced horror literature with her novel The Circular Staircase (1908), adapted into the silent film The Bat (1926), about guests in a remote mansion menaced by a killer in a grotesque mask.
 Its success led to a series of "old dark house" films including The Cat and the Canary (1927), based on John Willard's 1922 stage play, and Universal Pictures' The Old Dark House (1932), based on the novel by J.B.
 Priestley.
 In both films, the town dwellers are pitted against strange country folk, a recurring theme in later horror films.
 Along with the "madman on the loose" plotline, these films employed several influences upon the slasher genre, such as lengthy point of view shots and a "sins of the father" catalyst to propel the plot's mayhem.